THE TRAVELLING HISTORIAN -- JEANNE D'ARC

 G. Wilson

 Charles made no move whatsoever to save her, his memory marred forever by this shameful failure even to attempt to free his faithful follower.
-King Charles had serious, second thoughts, however, about his seeming indifference to to death.
+King Charles had serious, second thoughts, however, about his seeming indifference to her death.
 He belatedly believed he had to rectify his reluctance to act twenty years after the fact in 1456 and sought to rehabilitate her reputation by ordering an inquiry into the trial.
 It resulted in the Papacy annulling the sentence.
 This decision required that a cross by erected at the site of the stake, which today towers over the square.

 Stainless Steel Marker at the Site of the Immolation of Jeanne d'Arc in Rouen